jcomeauictx/argentum/doc/gitian-building.md

 These results are compared and only if they match, the build is accepted and uploaded to https://github.com/argentumproject/argentum/releases.

-More independent Gitian builders are needed, which is why I wrote this guide.
-It is preferred to follow these steps yourself instead of using someone else's VM image to avoid 'contaminating' the build.
+More independent Gitian builders are needed, which is why this guide exists.
+It is preferred you follow these steps yourself instead of using someone else's VM image to avoid 'contaminating' the build.

 Table of Contents